Invoto/Frontend/README.md

 This is the Web Frontend for Invoto Project.
 Created with React.

+## Other Toolkits & Libraries Used

+We use the following list of libraries and toolkits for our design.
+1. Material Design for Bootsrap & React (<https://mdbootstrap.com/>)

 ## Available Scripts

 In the project directory, you can run: